Top 10 Best Wineries to Visit in Sonoma County

 2017 Winery of the Year – Cinema | Wine | Food | Hideaways & Adventure

-Rounding out our 10 Best Wineries to Visit in Sonoma County is Francis Ford Coppola Winery.
+Rounding out our top 10 Best Wineries to Visit in Sonoma County is Francis Ford Coppola Winery.
 Winemaking has been a Coppola family tradition for several generations.
 Agostino Coppola, Francis Coppola’s grandfather, used to make wine in the basement of his New York apartment building using concrete vats he constructed himself.
 According to Francis’s Uncle Mikey, they weren’t fancy wines, just pleasant everyday drinking wines that anyone could enjoy.

 The wines that Francis Coppola makes today aren’t the same as those Agostino made, but they are produced in the same spirit—for sharing with friends and family.